 Then, take the torch and have the flame facing your bong so that it warms up the nail.
 You want to keep the torch focused on the nail until the nail turns a vibrant almost-crimson-like bright red.
 Once you heat up the nail of your bong, you will need to act fast and take the dabber with the live resin on it into your hand once again.

-While inhaling very deeply, make contact between the live resin and the inner parts of the nail.
+While inhaling very deeply, make contact between the concentrate and the inner parts of the nail.
 Twirling the nail in circles and inhaling at the same time, angle the dabber however you need to so that the live resin comes off of the dabber.
 In other words, dab like you normally would!

-Now you not only know what live resin is, but how it’s made but how you can use it!
+Now you not only know what live resin is but how it’s made but how you can use it!